AndyJames11/AndrewJames11.co.uk/README.md

   - Tested that entering an amount and selecting currencies converts the value accurately.
   - Verified that the "Reset" button resets the section to it's default state.
   - Entering something which is not a number correctly warns you to input a number.
+- **Reaction Game Test**:
+  - Tested that clicking the button started the game.
+  - Verified that clicking the button early displayed an alert and reset the button to default state.
+  - Ensured that on clicking the button after it turns green, the correct reaction time is displayed underneath.

 ## Bugs
 1. **Random Role Button Text**: The text on the random role button sometimes fails to reset properly. ***Fixed 03/06/2024***
 2. **Random League Role Icons**: The icons sometimes move slightly out of their intended position when the screen is resized.
 3. **Football Position Visibility**: Some positions incorrectly remain visible when switching between formations. ***Fixed 29/05/2024***
 4. **Sweepstake**: The reset button does not work correctly.
 It resets the text to white, the content to the football positions, and some of the content to undefined and also does not remove the highlighting on some of the content. ***Fixed 03/06/2024***
+5. **JS-Index Page**: The page sometimes displayed incorrectly on smaller devices.
+The entire HTML content would be shrunk into the corner, and excess incorrect content would display in the rest of the screen. ***Fixed 11/06/2024***

 ## Deployment
 ### GitHub Pages